 Here are similar spring amigurumi!

-Crochet Daisy Flower Charm (version 2)
+Make Crochet AmigurumiSuggestion #4: Crochet Daisy Flower Charm (Version 2)

 While the pink and yellow yarn is awesome, my favorite is still the natural white and yellow.